 Everything You Wanted To Know About The Marvel Age of Comics...But Were Afraid to Ask!

-My book, here a PDF, began at the dawn of the Marvel Age.
-This book refers to the real, original comics.
+This book, a PDF, began at the dawn of the Marvel Age.
+This book refers to the real, original comics and was written when the comics were originally published, over sixty years ago.
+Of course, it’s been updated.
 As fans of the movies and comics know, Marvel

 had a shared Universe and heroes and villains popped up in many books.
 The full descriptions of the thousands of comics were actually written when the comics were originally published.